ZacBlanco/zacblanco.github.io/education/probability-random-processes/notes.md

  > $$ P[A|B] = \frac{P[AB]}{P[B]} = \frac{P[A\cap B]}{P[B]}$$

- The vertical bar, "\|" stands for the word "given".
+ The vertical bar, "\vert " stands for the word "given".

  What this equation does is "scale up" the probability of all events inside the event B. This effectively makes B the "new" sample space because all events that occur after B is given must be contained within B

 **Theorem 1.7**

- A conditional probability measure $$P[A\|B]$$ has the following properties that correspond to the axioms of probability.
+ A conditional probability measure $$P[A\vert B]$$ has the following properties that correspond to the axioms of probability.

  1. $$P[A|B] \geq 0$$
  2. $$P[B|B] = 1 $$